 - Blush: Skin Tone Go light on blush with red hair, use pinks and peaches for blonde and brunette, and soft pinks for black hair.

-1. Dark hair/Black hair:
+1. Dark Hair/Black Hair

 Dark haired beauties look best when they enhance one’s features and keep the rest of the look simple.
 Dark hair is usually accompanied by dark eyes as well.
 This combination will allow you to wear almost any shade easily.
 Dark haired beauties can pull off more intense colours and also play with lighter shades.

-Well defined eye makeup with nude lips and a peach blush will look super good.
+Well defined eye makeup with nude lips and a peach or baby pink blush will look super good.
 Women having dark hair with medium skin tone should try out wine and blue based colours more often.
 Warmer colours such as bronze, corals, purple and browns on the eyes will look great too.
 You can wear bolt red or a deep plum on your lips and you will rock the look.

-2. Blonde Hair:
+2. Blonde Hair